rkp8/SauceLabsDemo/README.md

-# SauceLabsTemplate
+# Sauce Labs Template

+How to Use:

-Add in your SauceLabs account credentials.
+1. Add in your SauceLabs account credentials.

-Specify the browser and platform options:
+2. Specify the browser and platform options:
   SauceLabs can pregenerate this for you at this link: https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/

-Finally, replace the selenuim code with your own custom code.
+3. Finally, replace the selenuim code with your own custom code.

 After running, the test results will appear on your SauceLabs Dashboard.